fe1ixxu/BETTER_MMT/README.md

 ## Introduction
 This multilingual machine translation model is trained on 12 layers with 4 experts and total 73 million parallel dataset.
+One can download mmodel from google drive: https://drive.google.com/file/d/1pDH3zueCK9t4lHEvWsqjEPzh34PbISZY/view?usp=sharing or from our local machine if you have access: `/brtx/601-nvme1/haoranxu/BETTER_MMT/models/m6_moe_eom_4_xxl/`

 ## Environment:
 ```